 Stephanie has a masters degree in History from the University of Strathclyde, specializing in castle conservation, as well as a second masters in Architectural Conservation from University of Edinburgh.
 She designed the Burgie greenhouse work plan in 2017 and continues as project manager in 2019.

 AiP is actively seeking sponsors.
 Join us in saving this rare Edwardian greenhouse and continuing invaluable plant conservation efforts.

 Hamish Lochore took on the cause of fostering trees about twelve years ago after retiring.
 He spends countless hours raising trees from seed and planting them in an 80-acre arboretum.
 The arboretum is open to all who wish to come and see the great variety of trees.
 His vision is to identify trees that will thrive in the region as climate change occurs.
 Most of the seeds are hand collected by volunteers around the world, who send them to Hamish for planting.

 Support cultural heritage conservation in Scotland – Sponsor this project

-For one session:
+For one week:

-For both sessions:
+For both weeks: